caoyongji/testnet/docs/design/chalang.md

 *   `int 0`
     pushes the integer 0 on the stack
 *   `==`
-    compares the last to elements of the stack. pushes 1 (true) if they are equalm 0 otherwise.
+    compares the last two elements of the stack. pushes 1 (true) if they are equal, 0 otherwise.
 Compared elements are kept on the stack.
 *   `if`
     removes top of the stack and, if nonzero, executes the code following up to the next `else` statement, otherwise the code after else up to a `then` statement
 *   `int 50 int 1 int 0`